pauloabelha/gazebo_tasks/README.md

 3) Run a simulation
   - 3.1) Go to the task folder
-    cd ~/.gazebo/gazebo_models/TASK_NAME
+    `cd ~/.gazebo/gazebo_models/TASK_NAME`
-  - 3.2) Run the simulation for the demo tool that goes with the repository gazebo -u TASK_NAME.world --verbose
+  - 3.2) Run the simulation for the demo tool that goes with the repository `gazebo -u TASK_NAME.world --verbose`
-    (-u will make Gazebo start paused)
+    - (-u will make Gazebo start paused)
-    (-verbose is nice to show you any problems with finding paths, installation etc.)
+    - (-verbose is nice to show you any problems with finding paths, installation etc.)
-  - 3.3) Check the ~/.gazebo/gazebo_models/TASK_NAME/TASK_NAME.world file to see parameters and models loaded
+  - 3.3) Check the file to see parameters and models loaded
+    - `gedit ~/.gazebo/gazebo_models/TASK_NAME/TASK_NAME.world &`

  Good simulating! :)